Galvanized Water Line Replacement

 Leaks usually start under the slab particularly when the water supply lines are 50 years or older.
 The damaged water lines need to be abandoned over a period of time and re-routing of new water lines is a must.
 In this photo, Mock Plumbing removed the damaged galvanized water line then replaced the section of the pipe with a PEX water line.

-For all your plumbing needs, call a reliable company like Mock Plumbing in Baton Rouge!
+For all your plumbing needs, call a reliable company like Mock Plumbing in Sugar Land!